Exclusive Interview: David Smith – Financial Aftermath of Brexit’s Leave Vote

 We caught up with The Sunday Times’ Economic Editor, David Smith, to hear his thoughts on the history-defining vote.
 With decades of experience as a financial journalist, he has been honoured with the Harold Wincott Award for 2004 Senior Financial Journalist of the Year, a reflection of David’s international reputation.
 He has been the voice of reason during the Brexit campaign, using his leading insight David has supplied economic analysis of UK/EU relations, trade and international business.

-Read our exclusive interview with economist David Smith, and discover his expert stance on the Brexit result.
+Read our exclusive interview with economics speaker, David Smith, and discover his expert stance on the Brexit result.